Bryan Ngwabije

-Bryan-Clovis Ngwabije (born 30 May 1998) is a professional footballer who plays as a centre-back for Andrézieux-Bouthéon.
-Born in France, he represents the Rwanda national team.
+Bryan-Clovis Ngwabije (born 30 May 1998) is a professional footballer who plays as a centre-back for Championnat National 2 club Blois.
+Born in France, he plays for the Rwanda national team.

-Professional career
+Club career

 A youth product of Lyon, Ngwabije began his career with their reserve side, before stints with Andrézieux and Guingamp II.
 On 6 June 2020, he transferred to Sporting Lyon in the Championnat National.

 International career

 Born in France, Ngwabije is of Rwandan descent.
 He was called up to represent the Rwanda national team for friendlies in June 2021.
 He debuted for Rwanda in a 2–0 friendly win over the Central African Republic on 3 June 2021.